Weilbyte/steamcmd-2fa/README.md

 # steamcmd-2fa
-Wrapper for steamcmd that automatically generates and uses a Steam Guard code during login
+Tool for steamcmd that automatically generates and uses a Steam Guard code during login.